python/cpython/Doc/extending/building.rst

 It is common to pre-compute arguments to :func:`setup`, to better structure the driver script.
-In the example above, the ``ext_modules`` argument to :func:`setup` is a list of extension modules, each of which is an instance of the :class:`~distutils.extension.Extension`.
+In the example above, the ``ext_modules`` argument to :func:`~distutils.core.setup` is a list of extension modules, each of which is an instance of the :class:`~distutils.extension.Extension`.
 In the example, the instance defines an extension named ``demo`` which is build by compiling a single source file, :file:`demo.c`.